IBM/cloudland/README.md

 # CloudLand

-Cloudland, a light weight infrastructure as a service project, is a system framework to manage VM instances, software defined networks (SDN), volumes ...
-It can handle over 10 thousand hypervisors in one cluster so it can be a base of large scale public cloud.
-It has OpenStack compatible API so it can be a straightforward alternative for private cloud or as a hyper converged infrastructure (HCI) solution.
+Cloudland, a light weight infrastructure as a service project, plus OpenShift 4 platform as a service deployment engine, is a system framework to manage VM instances, software defined networks (SDN), volumes ..., It can handle over 10 thousand hypervisors in one cluster so it can be a base of large scale public cloud.
+More over, with multi-tenant and OpenShift 4 cluster deployments on demand, it can be a straightforward alternative for private cloud or as a hyper converged infrastructure (HCI) solution.

-Cloudland's main distinguishing features as compared to other IaaS systems are:
+Cloudland's main distinguishing features are:
-- Able to deploy OpenShift 4.1 cluster on demand per tenant
+- Able to deploy OpenShift 4 cluster on demand per tenant
 - Compatibility with [Openstack API](https://ibm.github.io/cloudland/) (TBD)
 - Light weight, no tons of components
 - Flat learning curve for both developers and operators